A Whipple $_7F_6$ formula revisited

 Finally we comment on the role of Theorem \ref{thm:period}.
 From transcendence theory, given a normalized weight-$k$ cusp form $\ff(\tau)$, the values $\oint_{\gamma}\ff(\tau)p(\tau) d\tau$ for all polynomials $p(\tau)\in \overline \Q[\tau]$ of degree at most $k-1$ and all closed paths $\gamma$ on the underlying modular curve generate a finite dimensional vector space over $\overline \Q(\pi)$.
 Thus the equalities in Theorem \ref{thm:period} are not coincidental by nature.
 On the other hand, from the perspective of de Rham cohomology, one expects that untruncated hypergeometric values arise from line integrals of some differentials in $H_{DR}^{n-1}(V(\l))$.
 The challenge becomes how to realize hypergeometric values as periods.

 This paper is organized in the following way.
-In \S \ref{ss:Preliminaries}, we recall basic notation, relevant results for hypergeometric data, character sums, and modular forms.
-Section \ref{ss:Galois} is devoted to the proofs of Theorems \ref{thm:main}, \ref{thm:HD2} and \ref{thm:2}.
+In \S \ref{ss:Preliminaries}, we recall basic notation, relevant results for hypergeometric data, character sums, liftings of Katz representations, and modular forms.
+Section \ref{ss:Galois} is devoted to the proofs of Theorems \ref{thm:LLT2main}, \ref{thm:main}, \ref{thm:HD2} and \ref{thm:2}.
 In \S \ref{sec:mf}, Theorem \ref{thm:period} and other computations for untruncated hypergeometric functions are obtained using properties of modular forms and hypergeometric functions.
-It is worth pointing out that in the proofs of Theorems \ref{thm:main} and \ref{thm:period}, the classical Clausen formula (\ref{eq:gen-Clausen}) plays a prominent role.
+It is worth pointing out that in the proofs of Theorems \ref{thm:LLT2main} and \ref{thm:period}, the classical Clausen formula (\ref{eq:gen-Clausen}) and its finite field analogue (Theorem \ref{thm:E-G}) play a prominent role.
 The finite field version of the well-posedness of the $_6F_5(HD_1)$ under consideration gives rise to Lemma \ref{lem:6P5(1)}, using which we decompose the representation $\rho_{HD_1,\ell}$.